 They want to bring on in-house people to “help you out”

 Especially with larger organizations, you might find that as an outside contractor you might be taking over the work that someone else used to do in-house.
 This can get touchy very fast and it’s easy to step on toes.
 Everyone’s going to have an opinion (and the person you’re replacing will be hyper-sensitive).

 If they’ve hired you to design, YOU should be the designer.
 While you do need to demonstrate some flexibility to meet the goals of the project, you shouldn’t have to put up with having your work “re-designed” or “re-imagined.”
 Be very clear from the start what roles are – and who is responsible for what.

 Doesn’t show up – or is always rescheduling your sessions.

-I encourage designers set regular, ongoing meetings (ideally via video) with their clients to keep both sides informed of project status.
+I encourage setting regular, ongoing meetings with your clients to keep both sides informed of project status.
 We’ve all had to move things from time to time – but if you find the client is always rescheduling last minute, they aren’t valuing your time.

 You’ve planned and prepped your work – and your time is just as valuable as theirs.

 Would you cancel on Oprah?
 Yeah, I didn’t think so.

 Doesn’t treat you with respect or understand boundaries.